A Select List of Our Authors

 Ward

-author of CLOSE YOUR EYES (Elle Magazine Fiction Book of the Year); HOW TO BE LOST (a Target Bookmarked Pick); SLEEP TOWARD HEAVEN; LOVE STORIES IN THIS TOWN; and FORGIVE ME.
+author of THE JETSETTERS (A Reese Book Club Pick); THE SAME SKY (A Target Bookmarked Pick); CLOSE YOUR EYES (Elle Magazine Fiction Book of the Year); HOW TO BE LOST (a Target Bookmarked Pick); SLEEP TOWARD HEAVEN; LOVE STORIES IN THIS TOWN; and FORGIVE ME, among others.
+Co-author of THE SOBER LUSH.

 author website